 According to the American Society of Plastic Surgeons, chemical peels have ranked in the top 5 most cosmetic minimally invasive procedures over the last several years.
-So as a licensed esthetician, if your “toolkit,” or list of services offered doesn’t come with an expertise in chemical peel services, you are likely missing out on a growing base of clients.
+So, as a licensed esthetician, if your “toolkit” or list of services offered doesn’t come with expertise in chemical peel services, you are likely missing out on a growing base of clients.

 When performing chemical peels, you must follow the rules and regulations of your State Board of Cosmetology and practice within the scope of your state’s esthetician license.
 As a licensed esthetician, NYS limits you to light and moderate peels.

 At Atelier Esthetique, we offer a 2-day class where students learn through lecture and hands-on practice how to perform chemical peels safely and maximize the treatment benefits for clients.
 Upon successful completion of the class, students will receive a NYS-approved certificate with the curriculum code.